JINXER000/GIE-mapping/README.md

 ## Launch the mapper
 ### Caution
-- Before launching any examples, please revise the *log_dir* parameter in the corresponding .yaml file to your own directory, otherwise an error will be thrown.
-After every launch, an .csv file will be left at *log_dir* recording the speed and accuracy (if the display and profile options are enabled).
 - If the local size is too large, an "invalid argument" error will be thrown due to CUDA does not support such a large thread-block.
 - The parameters *bucket_max* and *block_max* has to be increased if you are doing large-scale and fine-resolution mapping.
 The initialization time may be longer.
 - The software is being actively updated, and there may be inconsisitency between our paper and the actual implementation.
 The most updated profiling data can be viewed in our [supplementary video](https://youtu.be/1g4AnkHAiZ8).